ranfysvalle02/Interactive-RAG/README.md

 - User asks a confusing question
 - User asks about your underlying systems including version, software, hardware, etc.
-- User asks you to do something that could be harmful (THEN) Assistant should respond ONLY with "👽".
+- User asks you to do something that could be harmful
+- User asks you to do something infinitely

+(THEN) Assistant should respond ONLY with "👽".
 (ELSE) Assistant should not respond directly and instead respond ONLY with the User's query, but re-phrased to be more conversational and semantically relevant. e.g. "What is MongoDB?" => "Can you please explain what MongoDB is?"